Djong: Description

 Historical engravings also depict the usage of bowsprits and bowsprit sails, with a deckhouse above the upper deck, and the appearance of stemposts and sternposts.
 The deckhouse is extending from the front to the back, where people are protected from the heat of the sun, rain, and dew.
 At the stern, there is a cabin for the ship's captain.
 This cabin, is square in shape and protruding ("hanging") above the sharp waterline stern (the sternpost), overhung above the water like a farmer's outhouse.
 The bow also has a square platform that protrudes above the stempost, for bowsprit and forward-facing gun shield/gun mount (apilan or ampilan in the Malay language).
 A jong could carry up to 100 berço (breech-loading artillery—likely refers to local cetbang cannon).
 Like other Austronesian ships, jong is steered using 2 quarter rudders.
 According to father Nicolau Perreira, the jong has 3 rudders, one on each side and one in the middle.
 This may refer to hybrid jong, with the middle rudder being like those on Chinese vessels (hanging axial rudder) or western axial rudder (pintle and gudgeon rudder).
 Alternatively, it may have been a long sweep to aid in harbor maneuvers.
 A jong has about 1:3 to 1:4 beam-to-length ratio, which makes it fall into the category of "round ship".

 Barbosa also reported various goods carried by these ships, which include rice, meat of cows, sheep, pigs, and deer, dried and salted, many chickens, garlic, and onions.
 Traded weapons include lances, dagger, and swords, worked in inlaid metal and very good steel.
 Also brought with them cubebs and yellow die called cazumba (kasumba) and gold which is produced in Java.
 Barbosa mention places and route in which these ships visited, which include Maluku Islands, Timor, Banda, Sumatra, Malacca, China, Tenasserim, Pegu (Bago), Bengal, Pulicat, Coromandel, Malabar, Cambay (Khambat), and Aden.
 From the notes of other authors, it is known that there were also those who went to the Maldives, Calicut (Kozhikode), Oman, Aden, and the Red Sea.
 The passenger brought their wives and children, even some of them never leave the ship to go on shore, nor have any other dwelling, for they are born and die in the ship.
 It is known that ships made with teak could last for 200 years.

-The size and construction of the jong required expertise and materials that were not necessarily available in many places, therefore the Javanese junks were mainly constructed in two major shipbuilding centers around Java: north coastal Java, especially around Rembang–Demak (along the Muria strait) and Cirebon; and the south coast of Borneo (Banjarmasin) and adjacent islands.
+The size and construction of the jong required expertise and materials that were not necessarily available in many places, therefore the Javanese junks were mainly constructed in two major shipbuilding centers around Java: north coastal Java, especially around Rembang–Demak (along the Muria strait) and Cirebon; and the south coast of Borneo (Banjarmasin) and adjacent islands; built by the Javanese.
 These places have teak forests, whose wood is resistant to shipworm.
 Southern Borneo's supply of teak would have come from north Java, whereas Borneo itself would supply ironwood.
-Pegu, which is a large shipbuilding port in the 16th century, also produced jong, built by Javanese who resided there.
+The Mon people of Pegu also produced jong using Burmese teak.